WGLab/PhenCards/DOCKER.md

 It should be at:

 `http://142.93.205.155:5003`

+If you want to run an image with a specific tag use:
+`docker run -d -p 5001:5000 phencards:test`.

 If you want to start a server in port 5001, the command `docker run -d -p 5001:5000 phencards` should be used.
 This is because the first port value is the actual server port, the second one is _inside_ the actual docker container and should _always be_ 5000 unless you know specifically what ports you want to open in the docker container which can get more complex and requires further work.